 THE IMPACT OF ROBOTISATION ON THE WORKPLACE

 Robots are already here and, while no one knows for certain the impact robotisation will have on the workplace in the coming decades, current data can give us some clues.
-For example, a report by McKinsey Global published in late 2017 stated that, until 2030, 800 million workers could lose their jobs to robots and cobots.
+For example, a report by McKinsey Global stated that, until 2030, 800 million workers could lose their jobs to robots and cobots.
 Many activities currently carried out by humans can potentially be automated.
 Which ones?
 The most physical, mechanical and repetitive.
 The sectors most affected will be manufacturing, transport and logistics.
 But this is just one side of the coin.

 On the other, we find two certainties.
 The first is that countering the jobs lost, many will be created.
-In 2018, the report The Future of Jobs produced by the World Economic Forum pointed out the most prominent profiles: data analyst, Artificial Intelligence specialist, software developer, among others.
+The report [PDF] The Future of Jobs produced by the World Economic Forum pointed out the most prominent profiles: data analyst, Artificial Intelligence specialist, software developer, among others.
 The second has to do with what James Timbie, an academic at Stanford University, said: "Many routine jobs will be gradually taken over by machines, leaving the more complicated tasks to humans with interpersonal skills.
 Therefore, the tasks that will remain in the hands of humans will be those that require skills that, at the moment, are not within the reach of machines.
 We're talking about areas like education, health and art.

 AUTOMATION, ROBOTICS AND ARTIFICIAL INTELLIGENCE